sebinsua/dotcom/posts/algorithmic-bathwater.md

       - You can use a combination of both **Min-Heap** and **Max-Heap** if you want to compute the median.

-      - There are time/space costs to maintaining heaps (creating a heap costs $\mathcal{O}(N)$ but updates are $\mathcal{O}(\log N)$ due to the cost to `heapify`), so this makes more sense when you expect to make multiple queries over the lifetime of your program.
+      - There are time/space costs to maintaining heaps (creating a heap costs $\mathcal{O}(n)$ but updates are $\mathcal{O}(\log n)$ due to the cost to `heapify`), so this makes more sense when you expect to make multiple queries over the lifetime of your program.
 The concept of [amortised cost](https://en.wikipedia.org/wiki/Amortized_analysis) is also important when comparing min-heaps to algorithms like quickselect.
-While min-heaps offer a consistent update time of $\mathcal{O}(\log N)$, quickselect’s time complexity may be more efficient for one-off or occasional operations.
+While min-heaps offer a consistent update time of $\mathcal{O}(\log n)$, quickselect’s time complexity may be more efficient for one-off or occasional operations.

       - Heaps do not maintain sorted order of their elements, and therefore do not offer $\mathcal{O}(1)$ access to the $k^{\text{\tiny th}}$ smallest/largest element.
 If you need to do this, while still allowing for efficient updates, you can use a **Binary Search Tree (BST)** data structure, possibly augmented with additional information to make it self-balancing (e.g. **AVL Tree** or **Red-Black Tree**).